-This courses focuses on the application of macro and micro economic tools to the health care industry.
-Content includes demand management; concepts of efficiency, production and distribution of health care services; impact of regulation and reimbursement; and economic incentives in health care.
+This course focuses on the application of macroeconomic and microeconomic tools to the health care industry.
+Content includes demand management; concepts of efficiency, production, and distribution of health care services; impact of regulation and reimbursement; and economic incentives in health care.
 Students apply principles to a variety of business models.

-Identify the impact of economics in the current health care environment
+Identify the effect of economics in the current health care environment.

-Describe the impact of supply resources on consumer demand
+Describe the effects of supply resources on consumer demand.

 Health Care Delivery Systems

-Profile the impact of licensing and regulatory factors on health care delivery requirements
+Profile the influence of licensing and regulatory factors on health care delivery requirements.